liferay/liferay-docs/develop/reference/articles/06-themes/02-theme-components-and-workflow.markdown

 You can customize portlets with these mechanisms and extensions:

-- **Portlet FTL Customizations**: customize the base template markup for all portlets.
+- **Portlet FTL Customizations:** customize the base template markup for all portlets.
 See the
   [Theming Portlets tutorial](/develop/tutorials/-/knowledge_base/7-1/theming-portlets#portlet-ftl)
   for more information.
-- **Application Display Templates (ADTs)**: provides an alternate display style for a portlet.
+- **Application Display Templates (ADTs):** provides an alternate display style for a portlet.
 Note that not all portlets support ADTs.
 See the [Application Display Templates (ADTs) User Guide](/discover/portal/-/knowledge_base/7-1/styling-widgets-with-application-display-templates) for more information.
-- **Portlet Decorator**: lets you customize the exterior decoration for a portlet.
+- **Portlet Decorator:** lets you customize the exterior decoration for a portlet.
   See the
   [Portlet Decorators tutorial](/develop/tutorials/-/knowledge_base/7-1/creating-configurable-styles-for-portlet-wrappers)
   for more information.
-- **Web Content Template**: defines how structures are displayed for web content.
+- **Web Content Template:** defines how structures are displayed for web content.
   See the
   [Web Content Templates User Guide articles](/discover/portal/-/knowledge_base/7-1/designing-web-content-with-templates) for more information.